yousaiditchewie/bellsaint-v2/src/pages/live/index.md

       - text: ''
         url: ''
     cityState: ''
-    date: 'We hope to see your faces in person soon!'
+    date: 'We hope to see your faces in-person soon!'
-    venue: ''
+    venue: 'There are currently no shows scheduled.'
 ---